hibtc/cpymad/doc/installation/windows/winpython.rst

 =========

 WinPython_ is a portable Python distribution which allows to build self-contained C extensions.
-If you want to deploy your your CPyMAD build to other machines, this is the distribution of choice.
+If you want to deploy your your cpymad build to other machines, this is the distribution of choice.